shobascode/gold_recovery_predictor/README.md

 ## Data Preprocessing and Analysis

 Python libraries such as Pandas, Matplotlib, and Scikit-learn are used for data analysis and preprocessing.
 This includes handling missing values, comparing train and test sets, and removing unnecessary features.
-Visuals like line graphs and box and whisker plots are incorporate to help understand the distributions of concentrations of substances.
+Visuals like line graphs and box and whisker plots are incorporated to help understand the distributions of concentrations of substances.

 ## Model Building